AdobeDocs/pass.en/help/authentication/rest-api-v2/cookbooks/rest-api-v2-cookbooks-client-server.md

 Streaming application checks for existing authenticated profiles: <b>/api/v2/{serviceProvider}/profiles</b><br>
 ([Retrieve authenticated profiles](../apis/profiles-apis/rest-api-v2-profiles-apis-retrieve-profiles.md))

-* If no profile found and Streaming application implements a TempPass flow
+* If no profile is found and the Streaming application implements a TempPass flow
   * Follow documentation on how to implement [Temporary access flows](../flows/temporary-access-flows/rest-api-v2-access-temporary-flows.md)
-* If no profile found, Streaming application implement an Authentication flow
+* If no profile is found and the Streaming application implements an Authentication flow
-  * Streaming application retrieve the list of MVPDs available for serviceProvider: <b>/api/v2/{serviceProvider}/configuration</b><br>
+  * Streaming application retrieves the list of MVPDs available for serviceProvider: <b>/api/v2/{serviceProvider}/configuration</b><br>
   ([Retrieve list of available MVPDs](../apis/configuration-apis/rest-api-v2-configuration-apis-retrieve-configuration-for-specific-service-provider.md))
   * Streaming application may implement filtering on the list of MVPDs and display only MVPDs intended while hiding others (TempPass, test MVPDs, MVPDs under development, etc.)
-  * Streaming application display picker, User selects the MVPD
+  * Streaming application displays picker, User selects the MVPD
-  * Streaming application create a session: <b>/api/v2/{serviceProvider}/sessions</b><br>
+  * Streaming application creates a session: <b>/api/v2/{serviceProvider}/sessions</b><br>
   ([Create authentication session](../apis/sessions-apis/rest-api-v2-sessions-apis-create-authentication-session.md))<br>
     * a CODE and URL to use for authentication is returned
     * if a profile is found, Streaming application may proceed to <a href="#preauthorization-phase">C. Preauthorization phase</a> or <a href="#authorization-phase">D. Authorization phase</a>